Computational Biology and Research Informatics

 Research informatics refers to the development and operation of computer-based systems that facilitate the operational management of Core and Center facilities.

-Over the past six years Path BioResource has been developing and refining a web-based system for Service Center management.
+Since 2006 Path BioResource has been developing and refining a web-based system for Service Center management.

 This system provides tools for monthly invoicing, usage tracking, and financial reporting.
 The Path BioResource database utilizes University of